IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 #### Legal compliance

-Legal and regulatory compliance often needs to take the jurisdiction of the client into account.
+Legal and regulatory compliance often needs to take the jurisdiction of the client into account (cf. {{SEC:law}}).
 This is especially important in cases where regulations are mutually contradictory (i.e. there is no way to be in legal compliance universally).
-Because Geo-IP is often bound to the IP addresses a given ISP uses, and ISPs tend to operate within national borders, Geo-IP tends to be a good fit for server operators to comply with local laws and regulations
+Because Geo-IP is often bound to the IP addresses a given ISP uses, and ISPs tend to operate within national borders, Geo-IP tends to be a good fit for server operators to comply with local laws and regulations.

 #### Contractual obligations